calaldees/teachingWorkshops/teacherEducation/_firstProfetionalRole.md

     * Across a large geographic area

-TASK: Why do organisations have _process's_
+TASK: Why do organisations have _processes_
 Think - Pair - Share

 * e.g.
-    * Why do we have chain's of command?
+    * Why do we have chains of command?
     * Why do we have lists of steps to perform for some of our tasks?
     * Why do we have an absence process?
     * What incidents should you report? and to who?
         * Accidents? behaviour?
-    * Why is their a process for handling peoples names, address genders?
+    * Why is there a process for handling peoples names, address genders?